Best ETFs in Canada 2023 (Canadian Index)

 Ishares Core S&P TSX Capped Comp ETF (XIC.TO)

 Seeks long-term capital growth by replicating the performance of the S&P®/TSX® Capped Composite Index, net of expenses.
 While XIU has 60 holdings in total, XIC is much larger with 219 Canadian companies.
 In terms of performance both XIU and XIC are quite close.
 XIC has a lower MER 0.06% in comparison to XIU at 0.18%.
-XIC is dominated by Energy and Financial companies which is the same case for XIU.
+This fund is dominated by Energy and Financial companies which is the same case for XIU.

 XIC Ishares Core S&P TSX Capped Comp ETF Holdings